Vancouver-KDD/book-study/07-designing-data-Intensive-applications/04-encoding-and-evolution/davemin/04-encoding-and-evolution.md

     - Forward compatibility can be trickier, because it requires older code to ignore additions made by a newer version of the code.

 ## Formats for Encoding Data
-Two different data representations that Programs work with
+Normally, Two different data representations that Programs work with
 1. Data in memory which is kept in objects, structs, lists, arrays, hash tables, trees, and so on.
 2. Encoded data to be written in a file or sent it over the network which has self-contained sequence of bytes(i.e. JSON)